shenwei356/kmcp/docs/usage.md

 Profiling output formats:
   1. KMCP      (-o/--out-prefix)
-     Note that: abundances are only computed for target references rather than each taxon at all taxonomic ranks, so please output CAMI or MetaPhlAn format.
+     Note that: abundances are only computed for target references rather than each taxon at all taxonomic ranks, so please also output CAMI or MetaPhlAn format.
   2. CAMI      (-M/--metaphlan-report, --metaphlan-report-version,
                 -s/--sample-id, --taxonomy-id)
      Related tools (https://github.com/shenwei356/taxonkit):
        - taxonkit profile2cami: convert any metagenomic profile table with TaxIds to CAMI format.
 Use this if you forget to output CAMI format.
-       - taxonkit cami-filter: remove taxa of given TaxIds and their descendants in CAMI metagenomic profile.
+       - taxonkit cami-filter: remove taxa of given TaxIds and their descendants in a CAMI metagenomic profile.
   3. MetaPhlAn (-C/--cami-report, -s/--sample-id)

 KMCP format: